 The farmer on Glenorchy 4020 his farm is just adjacent both sides of the bridge.
-Over winter he must feed his sheep and laming also other framing activities .
-He cannot cross the river in winter and now he has to travel 25km each way for him in winter he told me he has do these 3 to 5 times a day up to 250km which is a lot off on cost for the farmer
+Over winter he must feed his sheep and laming also other framing activities He cannot cross the river in winter and now he has to travel 25km each way for him in winter he told me he has do these 3 to 5 times a day up to 250km which is a lot off on cost for the farmer

-Would it be posable to get a 1-ton load limit on the bridge so that him and his neighbours could conduct their business he is prepared to fence of the road off so only local farmers can use it
+Would it be posable to get a 1-ton load limit on the bridge so that him and his neighbours could conduct their business he is prepared to fence of the road off

-So only local names an use it would be funnel the bridge approach down to 1.9 m wide so only Utes and small feed bins can use it and we can install a gate with a lock so the general public could not use the bridge .
+My thoughts I would be funnel the bridge approach down to 1.9 m wide so only Utes and small feed bins can use it and we can install a gate with a lock so the general public could not use the bridge.

-We are getting a lot of heat about this and they would like some one from main roads to come and talk with councillors the next shire meeting on the 27th at 5pm
+We are getting a lot of heat about this and they would like some one from main roads to come and talk with councillors the next shire meeting on the 27th at